Skip to main content

 Authentication/connectivity

-For CodeSec users, authenticate using your GitHub or Google account.
-A new browser window will open for login.
+For CodeSec users, if you don't have a Contrast account, authenticate using your GitHub or Google account.
+A new browser window opens for login.

 • Usage: contrast auth